We are always looking for motivated PhD students

 - PhD Student: A PhD student will typically work with us for 3-4 years during which we will provide funding (PhD students receive a contract).
 Sometimes, PhD positions for specific topics are announced via my news page and other resources, but we also consider unsolicited applications on a rolling basis.
 PhD applicants must possess a Masters degree.
 You can also apply to the International Max Planck Research School or for a MPI-ETH Center of Learning System fellowship if you are interested in working with us.

-- PhD Interns / Visiting PhD Students: We also accept applications for visiting students and internships.
+- PhD Interns / Visiting PhD Students: We also accept visiting students and internships.
 Interns must possess a Masters degree and are ideally in the 2nd or 3rd year of their PhD program with at least one publication in a major conference (e.g., CVPR,ICCV,ECCV,NIPS,ICML).
-Substantial research requires time, hence interns must be committed to visit me for at least 6 months.
+Substantial research requires time, hence interns must be committed to visit us for 6 months.
 Applications for shorter periods will not be considered.

 - Master Thesis: If you are pursuing a Master's program in Germany, have specialized yourself in computer vision, machine learning or graphics, and you have exceptional grades, please contact us for details about possible Master thesis projects (6 months).